 Kegel exercises are exercises that can help women strengthen the pelvic floor muscles (the muscles that support the urethra, bladder, uterus, and rectum).
 They are a type of pelvic floor muscle training.
 Stronger pelvic floor muscles can help reduce urine leakage associated with

 urinary incontinence.
-These muscles can become weak over time or can be affected by childbirth, so doing these exercises before and during pregnancy will help with recovery.
+They can also increase muscle strength for childbirth.
+These muscles can become weak over time and can be affected by childbirth, so doing these exercises after pregnancy will help with recovery.

 It can take 3-6 weeks for Kegel exercises to make changes, so be patient.
 Fortunately, these exercises can be done anytime, anywhere so they are easy to add to your day.